 Valentine’s Day is traditionally celebrated on 14th February around the world.
 Valentine’s Day is named after Saint Valentine, a Catholic priest who lived in Rome in the 3rd Century.

 Valentine Cards – the practice of sending love messages developed by people sending special cards expressing their affection.
 Cards were usually handmade by the sender and individually designed to show how much they loved the person.
 Valentine’s Day is most commonly associated with romantic love.
 Around billion Valentine’s Day cards are exchanged across the world each year, making it the second largest card sending time of the year after Christmas.
-Our card show is a design by Brown Dog Gadgets using their Paper Circuit Kit
+Our card show is a design by Brown Dog Gadgets but made by me using paper circuits.

 Chocolates – the Valentine’s Day tradition of giving a box of chocolates was started in the 19th century by Richard Cadbury, from the chocolate manufacturing family.
 With a new technique recently established at the company to create more varieties of chocolate, Cadbury pounced on the opportunity to sell the chocolates as part of the Valentine’s celebrations.